-- “Or what man among you – when his son asks for bread – he won’t give him a stone will he?
+- “Or what man is among you who – when his son asks for bread – he won’t give him a stone will he?

-- “Or if he asks for a fish, he won’t give him a snake will he?
+- “Or if he will ask for a fish, he won’t give him a snake will he?

-- “Therefore, if you being evil did – and still do – know how to give good gifts to your children, how much more will your Father in the heavens give good things to those asking Him?
+- “Therefore, if you being evil *know to give good gifts to your children, how much more will your Father in the heavens give good things to the men who ask Him?

-- “In all things therefore – whatever you want men to do for you – you must also do for them.
-Indeed, this is the law and the prophets.
+- “In all things therefore – whatever you desire that men might do for you – you must also do for them, for this is the law and the prophets.

 - “For narrow is the gate, and *constricting is3“constricting is” is a single word in the Greek.
 It refers to compressing via pressure, in a way that makes you feel constricted, restricted, or hemmed in. the way leading to life, and the men who find it are few.

 Know them by their fruit

-- “Beware of false prophets who come to you in sheep’s clothing, but inside they are marauding wolves.
+- “Beware of false prophets who come to you in sheep’s clothes, but inside they are marauding wolves.

 - “You will know them from their fruit.
-You don’t gather grapes from thorn bushes, or figs from thistles do you?
+They don’t gather grapes from thorn bushes, or figs from thistles do they?

-- “So, every good tree produces beautiful fruit.
-But a rotten tree produces bad fruit.
+- “So every good tree produces noble fruit, but a rotten tree produces bad fruit.

-- “A good tree can’t produce bad fruit.
-Nor can a rotten tree produce beautiful fruit.
+- “A good tree isn’t able to produce bad fruit, nor is a rotten tree able to produce noble fruit.

-- “Every tree not producing good fruit is cut off and thrown into the fire.
+- “Every tree not producing noble fruit is cut off and thrown into the fire.

 - “Therefore, you will know them from their fruits.

-- “Not all who say to Me: “Lord, Lord” will enter into the kingdom of the heavens; but only he who does the will of my Father in the heavens.
+- “Not every man who says to Me: “Lord, Lord” will enter into the kingdom of the heavens; but only the man who does the will of my Father in the heavens.